MantasPauliukonis/survival-clicker2-proposal/README.md

 Original game had chemical items that would yield higher gains for permanent damage effects.
 I think we should keep this to some extent while making benefits higher and also adding addictive effects.

 Addictions would have many levels of depth, like there would be a very light addiction with very small withdrawal effects and if addiction where to progress those effects would become harsher.
 Of course progress shouldn't be crippled by this, unless corresponding drug is not used (withdrawal).
-Effectiveness should increase with addiction level too, meaning that player have "invest" into each addictive chemical.
+Effectiveness should increase with addiction level too, meaning that player have "invest" into each addictive chemical (though this should vary from substance to substance).
 However player might use some additional "medicine" to slow down this level increase so to reduce withdrawal when not using.

 Each addictive consumable would have an addiction counter, which would increase with use.